wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </div>
                                     </div>
                                     <div class="param-description">
-                                        <p>The parameter for enabling the MAIL transport sender in the ESB.</p>
+                                        <p>The parameter for enabling the MAIL transport sender in the Micro Integrator.</p>
                                     </div>
                                 </div>
                             </div><div class="param">